dhuang2130/reviewBot/CodeReviewBotSDP.md

 | Code        | Me          | Coding of the bot           |
 | Feedback    | Me          | Feedback from users         |
 | Testing     | Me          | Testing                     |

+UPDATE
+All seems to go according to plan, looking to add good visuals and design the UI.
+Going according towards the Gantt Chart, just looking to test some more on other pieces of code.